os-climate/witness-energy/energy_models/models/electricity/gas/biogas_fired/documentation/biogas_fired_disc.markdown

 The global warming potential can also be greatly reduced when using biogas as the fuel instead of fossil fuel.[^1]

+Production of high heat is calculated in TWh.

 ## Combined Heat and Power (CHP)

 The biogas is fed into a combustion engine that turns an electrical generator producing electricity that is injected